-The Gambling Commission states, in the fourth edition of its Guidance to Licensing Authorities, that
+The Gambling Commission states, in the fifth edition of its Guidance to Licensing Authorities, that

-"In most cases the expectation is that a single building / plot will be the subject of an application for a licence, for example, 32 High Street.
-But, that does not mean 32 High Street cannot be the subject of separate premises licences for the basement and ground floor, if they are configured acceptably.
+"In most cases the expectation is that a single building/plot will be the subject of an application for a licence, for example, 32 High Street.
+But that does not mean that 32 High Street cannot be the subject of separate premises licences for the basement and ground floor, if they are configured acceptably.
 Whether different parts of a building can properly be regarded as being separate premises will depend on the circumstances.
-The location of the premises will clearly be an important consideration and the suitability of the division is likely to be a matter for discussion between the operator and the licensing officer.
-However, the Commission does not consider that areas of a building that are artificially or temporarily separated, for example by ropes or moveable partitions, can properly be regarded as different premises."
+The location of the premises will clearly be an important consideration and the suitability of the division is likely to be a matter for discussion between the operator and the licensing authority."